cdfuller/prompts/project_planning_process.md

       * **Action:** Conduct research focused on specific technical implementations, algorithms, available libraries, APIs, and architectural patterns suitable for the requirements and constraints.
       * Analyze the trade-offs (performance, cost, complexity, maintainability) between different approaches.
 2.  **Clarification Round 2 (Technical Focus):**
-      * Ask a numbered list of binary questions focusing on the technology stack.
+      * Ask a numbered list of technology-focused questions using the same Option-based structure above, where Option A (Recommended) reflects the preferred implementation when there is a clear favorite (omit the tag if unsure) and Option X remains available for explanation.
-      * The LLM must present the trade-offs identified during the technical research before asking for the user's decision (e.g., "Approach A is faster but increases app size; Approach B is smaller but slower.
+      * Present the trade-offs identified during the technical research inline with the options before asking for the user's decision (e.g., "Approach A is faster but increases app size; Approach B is smaller but slower.
 Do you prefer A?").
 3.  **Artifact Generation 2:** Generate the **Technical Specification Document (TSD)** in Markdown format, including detailed Input/Output examples and technical edge cases.

 ## 3\.
 Phase 3: Roadmap and Execution Planning (The "Sequence")